 7. Handsome Devil (1984, Hatful of Hollow)

-Here we have The Smiths as Punks, although smart ones who could deftly play their respective instruments better than most Punks, and fronted by an almost anti-Punk singer who sounds like a gayer and smarter version of Roy Orbison in the throes of a horny hissy fit over someone obviously oblivious to Stephen’s desires.
-Morrissey was an admitted celibate (or so he claimed), so all his sexual longing was theoretical and creepy like in all involuntary celibates, and even when he became a huge pop icon in England he vehemently clung to his celibacy as a weird badge of honor, as if shagging other people would ruin his intellectual purity.
+Here we have The Smiths as Punks, although smart ones who could deftly play their respective instruments better than most Punks, and fronted by an almost anti-Punk singer who sounds like a gayer and smarter version of Roy Orbison in the throes of a horny hissy fit over someone obviously oblivious to Steven’s desires.
+Mozz was an admitted celibate (or so he claimed), so all his sexual longing was theoretical and creepy like in all involuntary celibates, and even when he became a huge pop icon in England he vehemently clung to his celibacy as a weird badge of honor, as if shagging other people would ruin his intellectual purity.
 It was obvious he was gay, not that we fans cared, as homophobia was not only stupid but also just plain wrong, and I think we all collectively wished he’d just get his fuck on at some point with some muscular football hooligan bloke with good hair, though we loved his musings on the subject of forced sexlessness.
 This is a fucking rocking tune, The Smiths doing Jumping Jack Flash or I Wanna Be Your Dog in their own wonderful way.
-Rolling Stones and Iggy and the Stooges, meet Stephen Morrissey, sissy crooner and well-coifed pop star wannabe, backed by his kick-ass band.
+Rolling Stones and Iggy and the Stooges, meet Steven Morrissey, sissy crooner and well-coifed pop star wannabe, backed by his kick-ass band.

 6. Stop Me if You Think You’ve Heard This One Before (1987, Strangeways, Here We Come)

 By the time we got this one from the record store, the band was no more.
 This is, in effect, their swan song.
 And what a tune!
 Morrissey and Marr could no longer agree on the band’s sound or musical direction, yet when they did collaborate it was fucking beautiful, like here.
 Morrissey’s had a decent solo career, but none of his post-Smiths songs sounded this great.
 Without Johnny Marr, Morrissey’s just a weird-looking singer with a slightly annoying voice and some clever wordplay, but never as good as he was in this great band.
 I have never really dug Morrissey’s solo work, and, in fact, since his first solo record, I’ve ignored him completely.
 Now that’s he’s super old and still prancing around the stage singing his songs of youthful sexless celibate angst to crowds of dorks living in the long-gone Smiths past, I find it sad and weird and boring.
-I was even happier when Morrissey was forced in court to dole out part his wealth to brilliant drummer Mike Joyce, whom Stephen fucked out of royalties since day one.
-This wasn’t a one-man band nor was Morrissey the sole genius in the band.
-Marr was equally brilliant in creating the band’s sound, and Mike Joyce and Andy Rourke certainly played a huge part in making the bands music amazing.
+I was even happier when Morrissey was forced in court to dole out part of his wealth to brilliant drummer Mike Joyce, whom Steven fucked out of royalties since day one.
+This wasn’t a one-man band nor was Mozz the sole genius in the band.
+Marr was equally brilliant in creating the band’s sound, and Mike Joyce and Andy Rourke certainly played a massive part in making the band’s music amazing.

 5. This Charming Man (1984, Hatful of Hollow, Peel Session Version)